justarandomgeek/vscode-factoriomod-debug/README.md

 ```
 This will clone the master branch of this repository into the `lua` folder from the current directory, which is the `.vscode` directory.

+Since `sumneko.lua` 2.0.0 `Lua.runtime.plugin` defaults to `""` instead of `".vscode/lua/plugin.lua"`
+so you'll have to configure this setting to `".vscode/lua/plugin.lua"` yourself.
+Best would be to do this per workspace for security.

 After installing make sure to reload vscode.

 ## How to update